T-Pau/Anykey/README.md

 ![Screenshot](screenshot.png)

 This program monitors the keyboard and joysticks.
-It supports Commodore 64, 128, and Plus/4.
+It supports Commodore 64, 128, Plus/4, and PET (8k required).

 The upper window shows the state of the keyboard.

 The lower window shows the state of two joysticks connected to the controller ports.

-To test other controller types or joystick adapters, please use the companion program [Joyride](https://github.com/T-Pau/Joyride).
+To test other controller types or joystick adapters, please use the companion program [Joyride](https://github.com/T-Pau/Joyride) (currently only available on C64).

 ## Loader

 The disc image contains a BASIC loader that detects which machine it runs on and automatically loads the correct program.
-For this to work, you need to load it with `LOAD"*",8`.
-It will *not* work if you load it with `LAOD"*",8,1`.
+For this to work on systems other than the C64, you need to load it with `LOAD"*",8`.
+Loading it with `LAOD"*",8,1` will not work.

+Since PET does not support loading programs to a different address, a separate disk image is provided.
+It also contains a BASIC loader that loads a version suitable for your model.

 ## Keyboard